ATOMIC09/DerDoS/README.md

 Just use `ping <target_ip>` in command prompt
-(e.g. `ping 25.7.233.218` to check if 25.7.233.218 is online or not) If the packet loss is 100%, the target has a firewall on and you can't attack him. or even join his game server
+(e.g. `ping 25.7.233.218` to check if 25.7.233.218 is online or not) If the packet loss is 100%, the target has a firewall on and you can't attack. or even join the game server

 <img src ="https://raw.githubusercontent.com/ATOMIC09/DerDoS/main/pyinstaller/asset/mc_firewall_on.jpg" />